EDB Postgres for Kubernetes Plugin v1

-EDB Postgres for Kubernetes provides a plugin for kubectl to manage a cluster in Kubernetes.
+EDB Postgres for Kubernetes provides a plugin for kubectl

-The plugin also works with oc in an OpenShift environment.
+The plugin also works with oc

 Install

-You can install the cnp plugin using a variety of methods.
+plugin using a variety of methods.

 Note

-For air-gapped systems, installation via package managers, using previously
+For air-gapped systems, installation via package managers, using previously downloaded files, may be a good option.

 Via the installation script